Sentiment Analysis in Excel 365

-The Sentiment Analysis integrates part of the functionality provided by the Sentiment Analysis API.
-It provides two levels of analysis to the user: a global, more general sentiment analysis of the whole text and a feature level analysis, where entities and concepts are extracted and their aggregated polarity in the text is obtained.
+Sentiment Analysis integrates part of the functionality provided by the Sentiment Analysis API.
+It provides two levels of analysis: a global, more general sentiment analysis of the whole text, and a feature-level analysis, which shows the aggregated polarity of each entity and concept detected in the text.

-We can see there are two areas in the interface: Select cells with texts to analyze, which we have already covered in the corresponding section, and Analysis Settings.
+There are two sections in the interface: Select cells with texts to analyze, which we have already covered in the corresponding section, and Analysis settings.

 - Language, to select the language of the texts.
 By default, the language set as preferred in the General Settings will be preselected.
 The possible values are: Spanish, English, French, Catalan, Portuguese and Italian as well as the languages included in the Nordic pack, Danish, Swedish, Norwegian and Finnish.

-- Model, with the model that will be used to measure the sentiment of the texts.
-The models listed are determined by the language selected in the previous menu.
-Currently, the only model available for English, Spanish and French is General but all the languages support user sentiment models defined in the sentiment models customization console that are associated to the license key introduced in the settings panel.
+- Model, to select the model that will be used to measure the sentiment of the texts.
+The models listed are associated to specific languages, so the two values must be coherent.
+Currently, the only model available for all languages is General, but all the languages support the user sentiment models defined in the sentiment models customization console that are associated to the license key introduced in the settings panel.

 - User dictionary, to select if you want to use one of your user dictionaries in the analysis.
 The dictionaries that will appear in this menu are the ones created through the dictionaries customization console that are associated to the license key introduced in the settings panel.

-- Analysis: where you can select which type of sentiment analysis you want to carry out.
+- Analysis type: select which type of sentiment analysis you want to carry out.
 There are two possible values and at least one of them must be selected:

 Both analyses are independent from each other and are selected by default.

-- Document, to extract the global sentiment analysis of a text.
+- Document, to extract the global sentiment of a text.

 - Topics, to extract the topics of a text and find the polarity associated to each one of them.

 - Polarity: shows the polarity tag obtained for the text.
-If no polarity has been detected, its value will be NONE; each value will have associated one of the following colors:
+If no polarity has been detected, its value will be NONE; each value will have a color according to this scheme: